 - Somewhere safe for the baby to sleep.
 It really comes down to personal preference whether you’ll want to use a bassinet for the first few months or a cot from birth.
 Both need a firm fitting, clean mattress which leaves no gaps at the ends or sides.
 Most babies graduate to a cot at around 3-4 months so cradles/cribs and bassinets are only a short term option.
 Some families have bassinets or cradles/cribs which have been passed down in the family and which every new baby has slept in.
 Keeping up family traditions is important though you’ll need to satisfy yourself that an older style bassinet or cradle/crib meets the current safety standards and will not pose a risk to your baby.

-Check the product safety standards on the Ministry of Consumer Affairs website
+Check the product safety standards on the Commerce Commission website

 The Ministry of Health recommendations to help prevent Sudden Unexpected Death in Infancy (SUDI) is that in every place, for every sleep baby is safe with face up, face clear and smokefree (SUDI used to be called SIDS or cotdeath).
 Also that the safest place for baby to sleep is in their own safe sleeping environment close by (in the same room as you when you sleep).

 - You will need a range of cot linen, preferably made of cotton or natural fibres.
 Muslin or cotton wraps, bunny rugs, light weight blankets or cellular blankets are also essential.

 - Most parents also have a nursery set up with their baby’s clothing, a change table and furniture specifically for the baby.
 If there is more than one child in your family they may share a room.
 Keeping a wardrobe or chest of drawers just for the baby’s clothing will mean it is easier to find things.
 Baby clothes don’t take up a lot of room, but you’ll be surprised what people give you and how much you accumulate.